Ephellon/faster-dead-by-daylight/README.md

         /* filled in by the server */
     ],

-    /* affects game-play, neds to be read fast */ "totems": [
+    /* affects game-play, needs to be read fast */ "totems": [
         /* filled in by the server */
     ],